Professor Mike Huggins

 I’ve given invited addresses and keynote speeches at many universities across Europe, Britain, the Far East, Australia and North America.

-I was proud to win the prestigious NASSH book award in 2000 for the best book on sport history published that year.
+I was proud to win the prestigious NASSH book award in 2000 for Horse Racing and British Society 1790-1914, the best book on sport history published that year.
+In 2022 Bloomsbury’s six book collection, A Cultural History of Sport, including my edited book on the Age of Industry, was one of the three finalists in the NASSH Anthology award.

 I was given the International Society for Sport History and Physical Education Award in 2009 for my ‘outstanding scientific contribution to the history of sport’.